diffblue/gitlab/doc/development/database/strings_and_the_text_data_type.md

 new records are inserted or current records are updated.

-In the example above, the existing issues with more than 1024 characters in their title are not affected and you are still able to update records in the `issues` table.
+In the example above, the existing issues with more than 1024 characters in their title are not affected, and you are still able to update records in the `issues` table.
 However, when you'd try to update the `title_html` with a title that has more than 1024 characters, the constraint causes a database error.